davzoku/extensions/README.md

 ---

-## ⚡ Raycast
+## ♦️ Raycast

 Raycast has emerged as my go-to productivity tool, replacing Alfred and Spotlight.
 It offers a powerful command palette that allows me to quickly access resources the way I prefer.
 With built-in features like clipboard history, Focus Session, and Quicklinks, Raycast helps me stay in flow and minimize context switching throughout the day.

-I use [Karabiner Elements](https://karabiner-elements.pqrs.org/) and [Hammerspoon(https://www.hammerspoon.org/) for Hyperkey setup as I use a combination of `HyperKey` and `Little HyperKey`.
-Refer to [davzoku/dotfiles](https://github.com/davzoku/dotfiles) for more details.
+I use [Karabiner Elements](https://karabiner-elements.pqrs.org/) and [Hammerspoon](https://www.hammerspoon.org/) for Hyperkey setup as I use a more advanced combination of `HyperKey` and `HyperShiftKey` in my workflow.
+Refer to [davzoku/dotfiles](https://github.com/davzoku/dotfiles/blob/master/macos-base/hammerspoon-app/base-init.lua) for more details.

 | Name                                                                                 | Description                                                                    | Built by Me |
 | ------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------ | :---------: |